Primary school teacher

 To become a primary school teacher, you'll need:

-- GCSEs (grade A* to C) in English, maths and science, or equivalent qualifications
+- GCSEs at grades 9 to 4 (A* to C) in English, maths and science

 - passes in numeracy and literacy skills tests